 The total number of businesses or CDEs already identified, including the total dollar amount of NMTC financing (e.g. QEI and QLICI amount) to be provided.
 Total QEI needs should be equivalent to the Applicant’s allocation request in Question #1 Be sure to indicate what

-portion of the Applicant’s pipeline falls into different business or activity types (e.g. community facilities, retail, industrial, investments in CDEs, loan purchases from CDEs, etc).
+portion of the Applicant’s pipeline falls into different business types (e.g. community facilities, retail, industrial, etc.) and activity types (e.g. loans to QALICBs, investments in CDEs, loan purchases from CDEs, etc).

-The Applicant’s strategy for identifying potential borrowers, investees, or other customers in
+The Applicant’s strategy for identifying potential borrowers, investees, or other customers in Low-Income Communities; be sure to indicate what portion of the Applicant’s pipeline falls into different business type(s) (e.g. community facilities, retail, industrial) and activity type(s) (e.g. loans to QALICBs", investments in CDEs, loan purchases from CDEs, etc).

-Low-Income Communities;

-The extent to which the Applicant intends to invest interest, dividends or other profits received from QLICIs into additional QLICIs, and the timeline for doing so.

-(Maximum Response Length: (12,000 characters)
+(Maximum Response Length: (8000 characters)